Claudio Suárez: International career

 Suárez was a member and starter for the senior national team in the 1994 FIFA World Cup in the United States as well as the 1998 FIFA World Cup in France.
 He missed 2002 FIFA World Cup due to injury before the tournament began, but was picked to go to the 2006 FIFA World Cup in Germany.
 This FIFA World Cup meant his third World Cup in his career.
 Despite being picked for the squad he saw no action, but he did wear his legendary number 2 jersey.

 He captained the national team for many years and officially represented Mexico 177 times (178 in Mexican record keeping) making him the 2nd player with the most caps in history for the Mexico national football team.

 On 25 March 2007, Suárez along with former national team and Chivas USA teammate Ramón Ramírez were honored in a friendly against Paraguay at Estadio Universitario.

 He was selected as one of 3 overage players on the Mexico Olympic team at the 1996 Summer Olympics.

 Personal life

-Suárez currently resides in Southern California with his wife and three children, and works as a commentator for Fox Deportes.
+Suárez resides in Southern California with his wife and three children, and works as a commentator for Fox Deportes.

-Driving the streets of Los Angeles, Claudio occasionally meets other celebrities and minor celebrities such as Etienne Rosas lead vocals for The Revies rockband.